• Skip to main content

 The aroma is spicy with notes of cedar, cinnamon, and cloves.
 The palate is a little sweeter with notes of plums, berries, and applies with a touch of toasted rye and peppercorn.
 The finish is smooth and simple with just a touch of vanilla.

-Keto Chili Recipes
+Keto Cocktail Recipes

 Middle Shelf Bourbon Whiskey